swiftlang/swift-evolution/proposals/0065-collections-move-indices.md

 * `RandomAccessCollection` does not add any *syntactic* requirements beyond those of `BidirectionalCollection`.
-Instead, it places tighter performance bounds on operations such as `c.location(i,
+Instead, it places tighter performance bounds on operations such as `c.index(i,
   offsetBy: n)` (O(1) instead of O(`n`)).

 ## `Range`s